davepinch/pinchy.cc/content/streams/the-fossil-fields/23/do-not-harm-the-rocks.md

 ---
 title: "Do not harm the rocks."
-next: "The may slide on top of you."
+next: "They may slide on top of you."
 ---